databricks/lilac/docs/blog/curate-coding-dataset.md

-# Using Lilac to curate a coding dataset
+# Curate a coding dataset with Lilac

 Dec 2, 2023